Bucket12/First-Three-Month-Portfolio/assets/README.md

 ## Installation

-Visit: (can't be provided now as website has not been deployed) and the website should run.
+Visit: https://bucket12.github.io/First-Three-Month-Portfolio/ and the website should run.

 ## Usage